 The vast majority of lenders will only agree to mortgages that you’re able to repay comfortably.
 Whether you require an interest-only or a repayment mortgage, choosing the right mortgage type is crucial.

 Understanding each mortgage type is important, especially if you’re looking for more control over how to repay your mortgage.
 Part and part mortgages can be perfect for those wanting a combination of both repayment and interest-only mortgages.
 This guide will explain which factors to consider before making a decision on the right mortgage type for you.

 What is a part and part mortgage?

 Part and part mortgages are a combination of both interest-only and repayment mortgages.
-They can also be referred to as part interest and part repayment mortgages.
+They can also be referred to as part-interest and part-repayment mortgages.
 This is because they consist of both interest-only and repayment elements.
-Typically, mortgages are either one type or another and are rarely combined.
+Typically, mortgages are either one type and are rarely combined.